StarRocks/starrocks/docs/administration/Query_planning.md

 ### Join hint

-For multi-table join queries, the optimizer usually automatically selects the optimal join execution method.
+For multi-table join queries, the optimizer usually selects the optimal join execution method.
 In special cases, you can use join hint to explicitly suggest the join execution method to the optimizer or disable Join Reorder.
-Currently, join hint supports suggesting Shuffle Join, Broadcast Join, Bucket Shuffle Join, and Colocate Join as a join execution method.
+Currently, a join hint supports suggesting Shuffle Join, Broadcast Join, Bucket Shuffle Join, or Colocate Join as a join execution method.
 When join hint is used, the optimizer does not perform Join Reorder.
 So you need to select the smaller table as the right table.
 Additionally, when suggesting Colocate Join or Bucket Shuffle Join as the join execution method, make sure that the data distribution of the joined table meets the requirements of these join execution methods.
 Otherwise, the suggested join execution method cannot take effect.

 #### Syntax